 (F2.2) For each of your disclosed commodity(ies), has your organization mapped its value chains?

-Value chain mapping Timber products Yes, we have partially mapped the value chain Palm oil Yes, we have mapped the entire value chain
+Value chain mapping Timber products Yes, we have partially mapped the value chain Palm oil Yes, we have partially mapped the value chain

 (F2.2a) Provide details of your organization's value chain mapping for its disclosed commodity(ies).